-Any of the block type instances on the Axe-Fx II can become global blocks, with 10 global memories for each of them.
+Any block instance (except Tone Match, but including the Input/Noise Gate) can link to a global block, with 10 global memories for each of them.
 Should you choose to REMOVE a link between a block and its global counterpart, this leaves both the normal and the global blocks fully intact and able to be edited independently of one another again.